 Application-level events like login and logout and specifically defined actions in the application model, such as calls to external systems like SAP, are also logged.

-Your apps and data are automatically backed up daily from your acceptance and production environments, and can also be manually backed up at any time.
+Your apps and data are automatically backed up either daily or on demand from your acceptance and production environments.

 You can download all backups through the Mendix Portal.
 In addition, backups are stored in secure, geographically dispersed locations within your region (backup locations are in the same region to comply with local regulations).

 In the rare event that a disaster strikes, your apps and data is can be easily restored in another location.